Freemans Forest Community Carbon Pilot

 Project Information:

-Freemans Forest Community Carbon Pilot is a small-scale environmental planting project located in the Atherton Tablelands region of Far North Queensland, specifically adjoining the Lake Eacham National Park near Yungaburra.
-Registered in March 2017, the project covers a pilot area of just 1.66 hectares.
-The site is situated within the Freemans Forest Nature Refuge, a property bequeathed to the South Endeavour Trust by the late Ian Freeman for conservation purposes.
+Freemans Forest Community Carbon Pilot is a small-scale environmental planting project located in the Atherton Tablelands region of Far North Queensland.
+It is situated specifically on Cutler Road, adjoining the Lake Eacham National Park, approximately 5km east of the town of Yungaburra.
+Registered in March 2017, the project covers a pilot area of just 1.66 hectares within the Freemans Forest Nature Refuge.